felixlinker/tamarin-workshop/ex3/OAuth.md

 The authorization endpoint is used to interact with the end-user and obtain an authorization grant.
 The authorization server MUST first verify the identity of the end-user by verifying the client secret established in [Client Authentication](#client-authentication).

-#### Response Type

-The authorization endpoint is used by the authorization code grant type and implicit grant type flows.
-The client informs the authorization server of the desired grant type using the following parameter:

-* **response_type** REQUIRED.
-The value MUST be "code" for requesting an authorization code as described by Section 4.1.1, [...].

 #### Redirection Endpoint

 After completing its interaction with the end-user, the authorization server directs the end-user's user-agent back to the client.